How many residents are in your program?

 We love our pups (and cats!); we’re also into hiking, Peloton-ing (#CooperEM), running, trips to the beach, beer gardening, bar trivia, going to concerts at BB&T Pavilion, exploring Philly’s awesome restaurant scene...the list goes on!

 Why should I train at Cooper?

 If you’re interested in working in a high-energy, fast-paced, high-acuity emergency department caring for a diverse patient population alongside incredible friends and teachers, Cooper might be the place for you.
 We look forward to meeting you, virtually or otherwise!

 How can I find out more about your program?

 You can follow us on Instagram @CooperEM_Residency and Twitter @CooperEMed.
-We also will be having frequent virtual Meet and Greets with the residents and faculty on Zoom throughout the summer and fall.
-You can find the most up to date schedule on our Instagram and Twitter accounts.
-Also, don’t hesitate to reach out and email our chiefs with any specific questions!
-You can find our emails under our welcome message here.
+We also will be having frequent virtual Meet and Greets with the residents and faculty on Zoom throughout the summer and fall (You can find the most up to date schedule on our Instagram and Twitter accounts!)
+Also, please don’t hesitate to reach out and email our chiefs with any specific questions -you can find our emails under our welcome message here.